Named by early pioneers, Zion National Park, means a place of refuge and peace.

-It’s a great place to take a break from ordinary life for a few days and find sanctuary in its massive sandstone canyons and cliffs full of beauty, truly a hiker’s paradise!
+It’s a great place to take a break from ordinary life for a few days and find sanctuary in its massive sandstone canyons and cliffs full of beauty.
+Truly a hiker’s paradise!

 Do “The Mighty 5”

-One thing to consider if visiting Zion is to visit five of Utah’s other nearby National Parks: Bryce Canyon, Capitol Reef, Canyonlands and Arches.
-These are called “The Mighty 5.”
+One thing to consider if visiting Zion is to visit the other 4 Utah National Parks: Bryce Canyon, Capitol Reef, Canyonlands and Arches.

-And the sites and vistas?
+The sites and vistas?
 Wow!
 Well worth it.
 Watch this video from Visit Utah for a sampling.
 Goosebumps… 🙂

 Getting to Zion National Park

-Lyn and her family spent a few days in Vegas, showing it to her kids for the first time, wandering through all the amazing hotels and swimming in Mandalay Bay’s epic waterpark!
+Lyn and her family spent a few days in Vegas, showing it to her kids for the first time, wandering through all the amazing hotels and swimming in Mandalay Bay’s epic water park!

 Driving in Zion National Park

 Soaring rocks and mesas with unusual patterns and varying shades of red make you feel as though you’ve arrived on another planet.

 Soon after driving into Zion, Lyn and her family came upon big-horned sheep battling in the road.

 One of the best parts of driving into Zion are the tunnels.

 If you plan on driving an RV, which is 11’4″ tall or taller or 7’10” wide or wider, including mirrors, awnings and jacks, you will need a tunnel permit to drive through the Zion-Mt.
 Carmel Tunnel.

-If you don’t get a spot, head to nearby Springdale, where you can catch a Zion Shuttle Bus (more information below).
+If you don’t get a spot, head to nearby Springdale, where you can catch a free Zion Shuttle Bus (more information below).

 Senior citizens can purchase a lifetime senior pass that covers ALL national parks for $80 or instead choose a $20 annual pass.

-You can also access Zion National Park FREE in 2019 on the below days, but keep in mind these days will be even MORE BUSY than usual:
+You can also access Zion National Park FREE in 2023 on the below days, but keep in mind these days will be even MORE BUSY than usual:

-|April 20||First day of National Park Week|
+|April 16||First day of National Park Week|

-|September 28||National Public Lands Day|
+|September 24||National Public Lands Day|

 |November 11||Veterans Day|